 as a miner prospecting for gold and a year later he married Phyllis Baker in the Methodist Manse in Norseman.
 In the 1940s Tinlin returned to Mount

 Lawley Golf Club as head greenkeeper and was living in the Claremont district of Perth.

-In 1947, James Tinlin carried out the first trails using weed-killer sprayed on the fairways and greens at Mount Lawley.
-The trails were in association
+In 1947, James Tinlin carried out the first trials using weed-killer sprayed on the fairways and greens at Mount Lawley.
+The trials were in association

 with the Assistant Government Botanist, Head Gardeners, Western Australia Cricket Association and machinery manufacturers.
-The trails carried out by
+The trials carried out by

 Tinlin proved to be so successful the procedure was copied by many horticulturalists in Australia.

 GEORGE TURNBULL (1879-1924) Midlothian Country Club, Chicago, USA

 George Cairns Turnbull, brother of Tom Turnbull (below), was born 23rd January 1879 at 32 High Street, North Berwick.
 George